 One example of the failure of the Russian enforcement regime to work effectively is the control that criminal syndicates have over entertainment software piracy in Russia.
 There are four principal criminal syndicates which control the production and distribution of pirated entertainment software in Russia, and the scope of their operations do not appear to have diminished.
 The syndicates attach "logos" or "brand" names to their illegal product and localize the illegal copies they produce even before legitimate product is released into the market.
 These same groups control not only illegal distribution networks in Russia, but also in surrounding countries.
-It is widely believed that the Russian groups control piracy operations in much of Eastern Europe including the markets in Poland and Latvia, and that they also have ties with syndicates operating in Ukraine.
-One ESA company reports that in 2004, one of these piracy syndicates attempted to register one of the company's trademarks for a videogame product that was being pirated by the syndicate.
+It is widely believed that the Russian groups control piracy operations in much of Eastern Europe including the markets in Poland and Latvia, and that they also have ties with syndicates attempted to register one of the company's trademarks for a videogame product that was being pirated by the syndicate.
 Given these circumstances, it is imperative to use the criminal code against organized criminal syndicates, and that the Russian government focus its attention on a course of action to fight piracy by the criminal syndicates.